Building a Transport Package: The Right Way

 It's fine to have code ahead of and behind the $modx->lexicon()

-call as long as there are no quotation marks following the call on the line.
+call as long as there are no single or double quote marks following the call on the line.

 It's a good practice to run LexiconHelper with $rewriteCodeFiles => false